Nigerian blasts kill at least 25, Islamists suspected

 The proliferation of kidnappings in parts of northern Nigeria and its neighbors have highlighted the growing risk posed by violent Islamist groups to Western interests.

-Western governments fear ties with groups like al Qaeda’s north African wing are drawing Nigerian Islamists towards a more explicitly anti-Western agenda, especially since France launched an operation to flush jihadists out of northern Mali in January.
+Western governments fear ties with groups elsewhere in the region are drawing Nigerian Islamists towards a more explicitly anti-Western agenda, like that of al Qaeda’s north African wing, especially since France launched an operation to flush them out of northern Mali in January.

-Jonathan said on Monday that some of the seven other hostages believed to have been killed by Ansaru this month might still be alive and the government was working to rescue them.
+Nigeria’s President Goodluck Jonathan said on Monday that some of the seven other hostages believed to have been killed by Islamist group Ansaru this month might actually still be alive and the government has been working to rescue them.

-Additional reporting by Tim Cocks in Lagos, Felix Onuah in Abuja, Ibrahim Mshelizza in Maiduguri, Isaac Abrak in Kaduna and Chukwuemeka Madu in Kano; Writing by Tim Cocks; Editing by Erica Billingham and Paul Casciato
+Additional reporting by Tim Cocks in Lagos, Felix Onuah in Abuja, Ibrahim Mshelizza in Maiduguri and Isaac Abrak in Kaduna; Writing by Tim Cocks; Editing by Erica Billingham